There's No More Gilmore Girls in the Works Right Now, But...

 Ahead of the New York City premiere of their new Amazon series, the prolific creators sat down with E!
 News to discuss all things Mrs. Maisel, and naturally the topic of Gilmore Girls came up.
 Hey, when you're talking to the creators of one of TV's most beloved dramedies it's bound to be a topic of conversation.
 It has been a year since Gilmore was revived for A Year in the Life, and there hasn't been any official movement on a next installment, so will there be more?

-"You know, I can't say no because I can't so no before and we wound up doing six hours of Gilmore Girls, so that would be nobody is going to take me seriously anymore.
+"You know, I can't say no because I can't said no before and we wound up doing six hours of Gilmore Girls, so that would [mean] nobody is going to take me seriously anymore.
 You know, I don't know," Sherman-Palladino said.

 "You're very unreliable," Palladino joked.